track02/NCL_Genome_Comparison/README.md

 Current To Do List
 =================
-- Create a set of n instances where n is number of matches found
-- Populate set with match information
-- Test/Train Bayesian Network using set (Looking for matches)
 - Expand FileReader - retrieve subject/query start and end points for each match
+- Output Results to list
+- Further training for basic match features - total match / partial match

 Future To Do List